KEY TAKEAWAYS

 What is visitor to Canada insurance?

-Here are some of the main coverage inclusions of visitor medical insurance in Canada:
+Inclusions of visitor medical insurance in Canada:

-- Emergency medical coverage for illnesses, injuries, and hospitalization during your stay
+• Emergency medical coverage for illnesses, injuries, and hospitalization during your stay

-- Diagnostic services like X-rays, lab tests, and physician visits are provided when medically necessary
+• Diagnostic services like X-rays, lab tests, and physician visits are provided when medically necessary

-- Emergency dental treatment in case of dental accidents
+• Emergency dental treatment in case of dental accidents

-- Repatriation and return of remains in case of death during the visit
+• Repatriation and return of remains in case of death during the visit

-- Customizable policy durations, which range from a few days to several months, based on your visa or travel plan
+• Customizable policy durations, which range from a few days to several months, based on your visa or travel plan

 Why do visitors to Canada need health insurance?

-Visitor to Canada insurance is crucial because the Canadian provincial healthcare system does not cover foreigners in the country.
-Without coverage, emergency medical expenses can be extremely high for non-residents in Canada—a visit to a walk-in clinic can cost between $100 to $600, while emergency room visits or hospitalization can reach up to $6,000 per day.
+Visitor to Canada insurance is crucial because the Canadian provincial health care system does not cover foreigners in the country.
+Without coverage, emergency medical expenses can be extremely high for non-residents in Canada; a visit to a walk-in clinic can cost between $100 to $600, while emergency room visits or hospitalization can reach up to $6,000 per day.

 To avoid paying out of your own pocket for such expenses, having a visitor health insurance plan is essential.
-In fact, the Canadian government encourages tourists to get visitor health plans before coming to the country.
+In fact, the Canadian Government encourages tourists to get visitor health plans before coming to the country.

 What is the average cost of visitor health insurance?